M4SSD35TRUCT10N/jrnl/README.md

 although it uses the power commonmark markdown and thus could be used as a zettelkasten.

+It strives to have no dependencies just pure standard stable rust.

 ## Goals
 Be a viable open source rust written digital journal writing app.
 Using plain text files.